Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Preliminaries: Linear Representation, Blow-ups, and Conflict Graphs

 If we consider the illustration from \Cref{fig:blowup}, we see that a conflict graph has a directed edge from $(\Delta_1,\Delta'_1)$ to $(\Delta_3,\Delta'_3)$.
 Further, there is a bi-directed edge between $(\Delta_2,\Delta'_2)$ and $(\Delta_3,\Delta'_3)$, as well as between $(\Delta_2,\Delta'_2)$ and $(\Delta_4,\Delta'_4)$.
 Finally, there is also a directed edge from $(\Delta_4,\Delta'_4)$ to $(\Delta_3,\Delta'_3)$.

-\subparagraph{Above, below and crossing pairs.} All our constructions will only use three \emph{types of triangle pairs} which are depicted in \cref{fig:pairs}.
+\subparagraph{Above, below and crossing pairs.} For our upcoming \NP-hardness reduction, we will only use three \emph{types of triangle pairs} which are depicted in \cref{fig:pairs}.
 For a pair of triangles $(\Delta_i,\Delta'_i)$ We denote the triangle of~$T$ by $v_{i,1}v_{i,2}v_{i,3}$ and the triangle of~$T'$ by $v_{i,1}v'_{i,2}v_{i,3}$.
 Note that we use the letter $v_i$ to denote points now instead of $p_i$ in \cref{fig:linear}.
 We used the indices for the $p$'s to count the vertices in the order along the spine, whereas now the index for $v$'s denote which pair of triangles they belong to which may not be tied to an order along the spine.
 We call a triangle pair \emph{above} and color it in green if $v_{i,2}<v'_{i,2}<v_{i,1}<v_{i,3}$.
 A triangle pair will be colored in orange and called \emph{below} if $v_{i,1}<v_{i,3}<v_{i,2}<v'_{i,2}$.
 The last type of triangle pairs will be called crossing and colored in purple if $v'_{i,2}<v_{i,1}<v_{i,3}<v_{i,2}$.
 We remark that for all three types of triangle pairs there also exists a mirrored counterpart which can be observed in \cref{fig:blowup}.
 These will, however, not show up in our construction and do not get a name.
+Further, above, below, and crossing pairs together with their mirrored counterparts make up all possible triangle pairs.

-We will now investigate how conflicts between triangle pairs of the same type look like.
+We will now investigate what conflicts between triangle pairs of the same type look like.